Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Semi-discretization in time by Runge--Kutta convolution quadrature

 \end{proof} \begin{remark} Of particular importance is the combination of this result with Lemma~\ref{lem:time-discrete-coercivity}, which implies a coercivity for $m=2$.
 For $m>2$ no such result is known, but by introducing a positive shift $\sigma$ and setting $\widetilde\Cald(s) = \Cald(s+\sigma)$, as it appears in the shifted boundary integral equation \eqref{bie-weak-shifted}, one obtains

 thus recovering the crucial positivity of the discrete Calderón operator (in combination with the second part of Lemma~\ref{lem:time-discrete-coercivity}).
-Numerical results indicate that such a shift is not necessary, but the subsequent error analysis depends on such a positivity result.
+Numerical \brev experiments indicate that such a shift is not necessary (c.f.
+Figure~\ref{fig:shifts}), \erev however the subsequent error analysis depends on such a positivity result.

 \end{remark}